Hazel Sive, PhD, Dean

 The college places a strong emphasis on the experiential learning model and seeks to provide students with a wide array of opportunities to explore innovative, interdisciplinary collaborations through cooperative educational work assignments, service-learning, undergraduate research, internships, study-abroad programs, and active participation in our award-winning student chapters of professional associations.
 The college seeks to provide students with the best possible foundation for achieving their goals, whether they seek to attend graduate school, professional school, or immediately pursue a career upon graduation.

-The college offers Bachelor of Arts (BA), Bachelor of Science (BS), and Bachelor of Science/Master of Science (BS/MS) (PlusOne programs) degrees in a number of majors, as well as a Bachelor of Science/ Doctor of Philosophy (BS/PhD) in physics and many interdisciplinary programs, and emphasizes the value of a solid general education through the NU Core.
+The college offers Bachelor of Arts, Bachelor of Science, and Bachelor of Science/Master of Science (PlusOne programs) degrees in a number of majors and emphasizes the value of a solid general education through NUpath.
 Students may choose a four- or five-year experiential learning plan in most programs.
 Either plan offers co-op opportunities, often in an area related to the student’s chosen academic area.
-Students are normally eligible to participate in co-op in the second semester of their sophomore year.

-Many programs and departments such as biochemistry, biology, chemistry and chemical biology, mathematics, and physics offer academically strong students the option of obtaining their BS and MS degree in five years.
+Many programs and departments offer academically strong students the option of obtaining their BS and MS degree in five years.

-The College of Science has an academic advising system that consists of professional advisors located in the College of Science Student Services Office in 206 Mugar Hall and faculty advisors located in the college’s department and program offices.
+The College of Science has an academic advising system that consists of professional advisors and faculty advisors located in the college’s department and program offices.
 Detailed advising information is available on the college website.
-Prelaw advising and prehealth advising are also available.
+PreMed and PreHealth Advising, as well as Pre-Law Advising, are also available.